iftikhar8/thesis/chapters/empirical/docs/empirical.md

 - Larger in 75m = labridae, mullidae, scorpaneidae, serranidae
 - Same = Poms, scarids, synodontids.

-### Feature
-Six of the families were significantly longer in an eddy than the coastal waters, Scaridae being the exception where the eddy had no effect on length (@tbl:length-glm-output).
-The greatest effect of eddy was on Mullidae, which were on average predicted to be 3.7 times longer than the larvae in the coastal waters (p < 0.001) and the smallest effect was on Labridae which were only 1.2 times longer (p < 0.001).

 ### Environmental variables - length
 The length of Labridae (p < 0.001), Mullidae (p < 0.001), Pomacentridae (p < 0.001) and Serranidae (p < 0.001 all were positively predicted by the water temperature (@tbl:length-glm-output).
 Labridae larval length was positively predicted by chlorophyll fluorescence (p < 0.001).
 Salinity was a positive predictor of Pomacentridae (p = 0.030) and Scaridae length (p = 0.001), but a negative predictor of the length of Scorpaenidae larvae (p = 0.039).
 Dissolved oxygen negatively predicted the length of Pomacentridae larvae (p < 0.001).

+## Effect of water feature (eddies)

+### Feature on Length

+Six of the families were significantly longer in an eddy than the coastal waters, Scaridae being the exception where the eddy had no effect on length (@tbl:length-glm-output).
+The greatest effect of eddy was on Mullidae, which were on average predicted to be 3.7 times longer than the larvae in the coastal waters (p < 0.001) and the smallest effect was on Labridae which were only 1.2 times longer (p < 0.001).
+There was no interaction between depth and feature for any of the seven temperature fish families.

 ## Take home messages for stage based vertical migration